 4:30pm – 6:30pm at Youth Speaks Offices

 If selected for this program, you will receive:

-$13/hour stipend for participating in an 6-week writing/performance workshop series
+• $13/hour stipend for participating in a six week writing & performance series

-An opportunity to perform at the Queeriosity showcase as part of the annual National Queer Arts Festival in June
+• An opportunity to perform at the Queeriosity Performance Showcase as part of the annual National Queer Arts Festival in June

 DEADLINE TO APPLY: MONDAY, APRIL 20, 2015

 Queeriosity Performance Showcase is an annual spoken word and performance event dedicated to young people who are reshaping the conversations about sexuality, identity, and community.

 Friday, June 12, 2015 • 7pm

 1800 Market Street | San Francisco | FREE

 Co-Presented by The National Queer Arts Festival